arosecast/arc-old/_posts/2016-02-02-month-in-review-january.markdown

 ---
 layout: post
 title:  "Month in Review // January 2016"
+date:   2016-02-04 10:00:00 +0000
 image: '/assets/blog/2016-02/thumb-miyajima-itsukushima.jpg'
 alt: Itsukushima Shrine in Miyajima, just off the coast of Hiroshima
 categories: Month-in-Review
 tags: Illustration
 ---

-date:   2016-02-04 12:00:00 +0000

 <p class="intro">Finally the dark days of January are over.
 When I finish work each day, there is actually still a bit of light in the sky, and in a week I celebrate my birthday!
 Yay for February.</p>

 But January has been a very good month for me.
-I've been hard at work for a new exciting prospect this March.
+I've been hard at work for a new exciting prospect starting this March.
 (Which I'll be revealing very soon.
 It will especially be of interest to any of you in Northern Ireland.)
 And I've been producing some work that I am incredibly chuffed with.
 So here's a little recap of this past month.

 <div class="row">
 	<div class="col-md-6">